 COP26 saw an unprecedented number of commitments an initiatives on sustainable, low carbon transport.One of the commitments is the Declaration on Accelerating the Transition to 100% Zero Emission Cars and Vans.
 The main intention is to work towards all sales of new cars and vans being zero emission globally by 2040, and by no later than 2035 in leading markets.
 The map below shows the national and regional governments being part in this declaration.
-Find here more information on the COP26 transport commitments.
+Find here more information on the COP26 transport commitments, as of April 2022.

 SLOCAT maintains the following database on e-mobility targets by countries, regions, cities, companies and vehicle manufacturers.
 It covers major announcements and developments that support the electrification of the vehicle fleets.
 The source for every item is included in the database and all information are based on publicly available sources.
 It will be constantly updated and expanded with the latest information.
 Please share any comments, new announcements or any other feedback directly with Nikola Medimorec (email@example.com).